logsem/cerise/README.md

-This repository contains the Coq mechanization of a capability machine and principles to reason about the interaction of known and unknown code.
+This repository contains the Rocq mechanization accompanying the submission "Cerisier: A Program Logic for Attestation".
+It provides a model of a capability machine with feature for local attestation and TEE, and principles to reason about the interaction of known, unknown, and attested code.

 The repository depends on the submodule `machine_utils`.
-After cloning Cerise, you can load the submodule using
+After cloning Cerisier, you can load the submodule using
 ```
 git submodule update --init
 ```

-We consider here a machine with so-called *sentry* (or "enter") capabilities on top of the usual memory capabilities, and focus on reasoning about the *local-state encapsulation* properties they can enforce.

-We instantiate the Iris program logic to reason about programs running on the machine, and we use it to define a logical relation characterizing the behavior of unknown code.
-The logical relation is much simpler than what one would need to reason about more complex stack-like properties: in particular, we only need to rely on standard Iris invariants.

-For more information, see this [extended article](https://cs.au.dk/~birke/papers/cerise.pdf) which provides a pedagogical but thorough overview of the work (currently submitted for publication).

 # Building the proofs